francescom/TinyTetris-For-TinyArcade/README.md

 - Hi scores +prefs on µSD: at the moment a blank prefs file is saved inside the app folder
 - a global options menu (start, pause, restart, mute effects, mute music, change size, show scores)

+**Possible fixes**

+If it doesn't link correctly reporting a lot of "undefined reference to" all files into subfolders
+- keep the original folders (files are needed for includes "#include TinyAudio/TinyAudioLib/somefile.h")
+- drag duplicate copies of all the source files inside TinyAudio/TinyAudioLib amd inside audio to the main folder (both .cpp and .h files, .cpp files expect .h files to be on the same level)
+- close and reopen the .ino sketch
+- tell the IDE people to fix compilation of subfolders